Interested in serving on the

 Indicate your interest

-Indicate your interest in running when you register for conference on or before June 1.
-Then, submit a statement of interest due on or before June 7.
+Indicate your interest in running when you register for conference.
+Then, submit a statement of interest due on or before June 26.

 Participate in a screening interview

-Participate in a screening interview by telephone with members of the Nominations Committee.
+Participate in a screening interview by zoom with members of the Nominations Committee.
 The executive director will arrange an appointment soon after you have submitted your statement of interest.

-If slated by the Nominations Committee, participate in any subsequent phone meetings the National Council directs.
+If slated by the Nominations Committee, participate in any subsequent zoom meetings the National Council directs.